 The Fair Credit Reporting Act (FCRA)

 Fair Credit Reporting Act (FCRA), located under Code Title 15 U.S.C of Section 1681, refers to a United States Federal Government Legislation.
 The legislation fosters the accuracy, privacy, and fairness of consumer expenditure and credit data accumulated by consumer reporting agencies.
 The agencies generate consumer reports at the individual level.
+Congress enacted this legislation to establish a duty of care for handling credit information.
+The Department of the Treasury provides guidance on compliance with these regulations.

 To ensure the completeness and accuracy of these reports, FCRA provides the required regulation to protect consumers from erroneous negligent, or willful reporting.
 It governs and regulates the authorized report users, compilers or agencies, and custodians who issue consumer reports to users.
+The Federal Reserve oversees financial institutions to ensure proper implementation of these policies.
+The Board of Governors monitors risks associated with consumer credit reporting practices.

 The FCRA regulates customer information gathered and shared by customer reporting agencies.
 It also prescribes the level of data banks can provide to them.
+Banking organizations must follow strict guidelines when sharing information with CRAs.
+Credit reporting agencies include major entities like Experian, Equifax, and TransUnion.

 Contents